a16bitsysop/docker-rspamd/README.md

 [![Docker Stars](https://img.shields.io/docker/stars/a16bitsysop/rspamd.svg?style=flat-square)](https://hub.docker.com/r/a16bitsysop/rspamd/)
 [![](https://images.microbadger.com/badges/version/a16bitsysop/rspamd.svg)](https://microbadger.com/images/a16bitsysop/rspamd "Get your own version badge on microbadger.com")

 It has several map files which can be edited in the web UI, including filename for extensions to reject and whitelist for domains to whitelist.
-The maps are stored in /etc/rspamd/local.d/maps.d , they are also copied into maps.orig so they can be copied into maps.d for a container with existing volumes.
+The maps are stored in /etc/rspamd/local.d/maps.d , they are also copied from maps.orig to maps.d if not present during startup for a container with mounted volumes or new maps in a newer image.

 To generate a password hash for the web interface run container then run rspamd_pw.sh and copy output into /etc/rspamd/override.d/worker-controller.inc.
 Or exec rspamadm pw inside container and use result for password and enable_password.